aaronxyliu/aaronxyliu.github.io/_tabs/about-me.md

 ## Xinyue Liu (刘心悦)

 I'm currently an Ph.D. student advised by [Lukasz Ziarek](https://cse.buffalo.edu/~lziarek/) at University at Buffalo, Department of Computer Science and Engineering.
 My research interest focus on software engineering and programming language.
-More specificly, I'm working on automated testing and detection of web applications.
-Besides, I am also interested in the validation and application of the language WebAssembly, the future of the web.
+More specifically, I'm working on automated testing and detection of web applications.
+Besides, I am also interested in the validation and application of the language WebAssembly — the future of the web.

 You can contact me through the email: xliu234@buffalo.edu.